whitewind664/sdp/summaries/sprint11.md

 - To improve: We need to focus on the testing and get that done.
 As I have a lot of experience of testing this semester, I have to take some responsibility for this.

 ## Protopapas, Kimon Dimitrios
-- Done:
+- Done: Fixed OGS communication
-- Went well:
+- Went well: Was patient this time and slowly tested as I added code, which avoided annoying problems
-- To improve:
+- To improve: Need to improve debugging skills

 ## Roust, Michael Murad (Scrum Master)
 - Done: A lot of things